Anne Wiazemsky: Personal life

-During the 1966 filming of Au Hasard Balthazar, director Robert Bresson proposed to her several times, though she refused.
-In 1967, she married Jean-Luc Godard, and subsequently starred in several of his films; the marriage officially ended in divorce in 1979, though the couple had separated as early as 1970.
+During the 1966 filming of Au hasard Balthazar, director Robert Bresson proposed to her several times, but she refused.
+In 1967, she married Jean-Luc Godard and starred in several of his films; the couple separated as early as 1970, though the marriage officially ended in divorce in 1979.

-In 1971, Wiazemsky signed the Manifesto of the 343, which publicly declared she had an abortion as a way to advocate for reproductive rights, even though the procedure was illegal in France at the time.
+In 1971, Wiazemsky signed the Manifesto of the 343, which publicly declared she had an abortion as a way to advocate for reproductive rights; the procedure was illegal in France at the time.

 Death

-Wiazemsky died of breast cancer on 5 October 2017, aged 70.
+Wiazemsky died of breast cancer on 5 October 2017 at age 70.